biorack/BASTet/doc/custom_analysis.rst

 These functions can be optionally overwritten to control how the analysis data should be written/read from the omsi HDF5 file.
 Default implementations are provided here, which should be sufficient for most cases.

+* ``write_analysis_data`` By default all data is written by ``omsi.dataformat.omsi_file.analysis.omsi_file_analysis``.
+By implementing this function we can implement the write for the main data (i.e., what is stored in self.__data_list) ourselves.
+In practice (at least in the serial case) this should not be needed.
+However, overwriting the function can be useful when implementing an analysis using MPI and we want to avoid gathering the data on rank the root rank (usually rank 0).

-* ``write_to_omsi_file``: The default implementation is empty as the default data write is  managed by the omsi_file_experiment.create_analysis() function.
+* ``add_custom_data_to_omsi_file``: The default implementation is empty as the default data write is  managed by the omsi_file_experiment.create_analysis() function.
 Overwrite this function, in case that the analysis needs to write data to the HDF5 omsi file beyond what the defualt omsi data API does.

-* ``read_from_omsi_file``: The default implementation tries to reconstruct the original data as far  as possible, however, in particular in case that a custom write_to_omsi_file            funtion has been implemented, the default implementation may not be sufficien.
+* ``read_from_omsi_file``: The default implementation tries to reconstruct the original data as far  as possible, however, in particular in case that a custom add_custom_data_to_omsi_file            funtion has been implemented, the default implementation may not be sufficien.
 The default implementation reconstructs: i) analysis_identifier and reads all custom data into ii)__data_list.
 Note, an error will be raised in case that the analysis type specified in the HDF5 file does not match the analysis type specified by get_analysis_type().
 This function can be optionally overwritten to implement a custom data read.

 Web API Functions
 """""""""""""""""